 It’s as simple as it sounds.
 An add-on that checks your spelling.

-Spelling mistakes are common in Anki due to the lack of in-build spelling checker.
+Spelling mistakes are common in Anki due to the lack of an in-build spelling checker.

 This add-on aims to solve that problem.

-Unfortunately, it is behind the paywall of Glutanimate (I know, I am sorry – although if you pay the $5 once then you shouldn’t have to pay for it every again unless there are problems with the add-on).
+Unfortunately, it is behind the paywall of Glutanimate (I know, I am sorry – although if you pay the $5 once, you shouldn’t have to pay for it again unless there are problems with the add-on).

 The below gif shows how the add-on works.